List of islands of Syria

 Syria is a country in Western Asia, bordering Lebanon and the Mediterranean Sea to the west, Turkey to the north, Iraq to the east, Jordan to the south, and Israel to the southwest.
 The geography of Syria includes fertile plains, high mountains, and deserts.

-Ocean islands
+Sea islands

 There are exactly five ocean islands belonging to Syria.
 They are all close to the Mediterranean Sea coast in the region of Tartus: